python/cpython/Doc/library/ctypes.rst

    >>> libc = cdll.msvcrt # doctest: +WINDOWS
    >>>

-Windows appends the usual '.dll' file suffix automatically.
+Windows appends the usual ``.dll`` file suffix automatically.

-On Linux, it is required to specify the filename *including* the extension to load a library, so attribute access does not work.
+On Linux, it is required to specify the filename *including* the extension to load a library, so attribute access can not be used to load libraries.
 Either the :meth:`LoadLibrary` method of the dll loaders should be used, or you should load the library by creating an instance of CDLL by calling the constructor::